bpolaszek/shh/README.md

 Here are the key principles:

-* Storing secrets in environment variables will expose them through `phpinfo()`, reports, logs, and child processes.
+* Storing secrets in environment variables will actually expose them through `phpinfo()`, reports, logs, and child processes.
-* Common encrypt/decrypt strategies require a _key_ or passphrase which works both ways.
-The problem is, as the key is needed for the application to work, any developer that has access to the project needs that key and can access any secret in plain text.
+* Thanks to Symfony's [Env Var Processors](https://symfony.com/doc/current/configuration/env_var_processors.html), _Shh_ will expose them **encrypted**.
+They will be decrypted at the very last moment.
-* The approach of Matthias is different: any developer can _encrypt_ secrets, but only the production server is able to _decrypt_ them.
+* Private key + an optional passphrase are required to decrypt secrets.
+They SHOULD be _.gitgnored_.
-* With that approach, the **public key** (needed to encrypt) is commited to VCS, while the **private key** (needed to decrypt) remains property of the production server.
+* You can then commit encrypted secrets to VCS as long as the private key is stored and communicated safely.
-* Encrypted secrets can thus be committed to VCS.
-Only the production server will be able to read them.
+* You can change your passphrase a at any time.

 ## Installation